cowprotocol/loot/docs/types/loot.md

     uint32 validTo;
     // treasure hunt specifics
-    uint32 startTime; // unix timestamp when the hunt starts }
+    uint32 startTime; // unix timestamp when the hunt starts bytes32 d0; // first 128 bits of the digest
+    bytes32 d1; // second 128 bits of the digest
+}
 ```

 Off-chain data is also required to be passed.
-The `offChainInput` field shall be set to the `abi.encode(address(receiver))` where the `receiver` satisfies the conditions above.
+The `offChainInput` field shall be set to the `abi.encode(address(receiver), IZkVerifier.Proof)` where the `receiver` satisfies the conditions above, and the `IZkVerifier.Proof` is generated for the same `receiver`.

 ### Storage